 - Not enough “stuff” is designed for women or communicated in a way that appeals to women.

 - Most stuff for women is, to be frank, pretty patronising.

-This is not a feminist thing, but a straight-down-the-line commercial argument.
-Women are not a niche market or a minority — they have wallets and, for many businesses, women as decision-makers and consumers hold the key to future success.
+This is a straight-down-the-line commercial argument.
+Women are not a niche market or a minority - they have wallets and, for many businesses, women as decision-makers and consumers hold the key to future success.